 Instead, it’s all about the food.
 Uno, dos, tres; choose your canvas (enchiladas, tortas, tacos, and the like), your meat, and your extras from the chalkboard.
 An easier system than poring through menu pages, although choosing the “dos” is not simple.
 Here all carne is moist, fork-shreadable, and never weighed down by sauce or salt.
 A good intro is the chicken tinga, a take on the Pueblan pollo spiced with tomato and chipotle sauce.
 This rendition is barely saucy but well-seasoned, chunky upon arrival but ready to collapse into shreds with each bite.
 You’ll never consider chicken a boring burrito-filling choice again.

-In both of Chilacate’s JP locations, Dominican-American and longtime neighborhood resident Socrates Abreu has sought to create the kind of no-nonsense, quality food that would nourish hungry locals of all walks of life, day in and day out.
+In all of Chilacate’s locations, Dominican-American and longtime neighborhood resident Socrates Abreu has sought to create the kind of no-nonsense, quality food that would nourish hungry locals of all walks of life, day in and day out.
 The evidence is in the details: two homemade hot sauces, each with different personality; fresh chunks of pineapple scattered over the al pastor; fresh tortillas sturdy and moist enough to carry a full weight of meat without breaking.
 It’s your new go-to neighborhood spot—even if you live across town.

 No Margaritas or cervezas here, but the Sam Adams brewery is just around the corner from the Amory Street locale.